BernydotJar/teammy-bot/README.md

     - Encrypt the private_key from the google json:

-        - copy the entire private_key from the google json
+        - copy the entire private_key from the google json: copy from "-----BEGIN PRIVATE KEY-----\n" to "\n-----END PRIVATE KEY-----\n"

         - run key.generator script and paste the entire private_key